 - For the pastry – in a large bowl, whisk together flour and salt.

 - Using a pastry blender or two knives, cut cold butter until coarse crumbs form.
 Add shortening and continue to cut until the mixture resembles coarse crumbs throughout (you can also use a food processor following the same steps but letting the processor do the work).

-- Slowly stir in water just until mixture begins to come together, adding up to 2 tablespoons more water if needed.
+- Slowly stir in water just until the mixture begins to come together, adding up to 2 tablespoons more water if needed.
 Do not add too much water!
-Fold pastry a few times to bring together.
+Fold the pastry a few times to bring it together.

 - Preheat oven to 375˚F.